hylo-lang/Lotsawa/ImplementationNotes.md

 ## Dealing with Leo items

-The DRP eliminated by Leo's optimization is always a chain of predot items.
+The DRP eliminated by Leo's optimization is always a chain of tributary items.

 ### Representation and lookup